-Breast reconstruction techniques have improved dramatically over the past decade, and breast cancer advocacy and awareness has led to the coverage of breast reconstruction procedures by the majority of health insurance companies.
-The Federal Women’s Health and Cancer Rights Act of 1998 mandates that health insurance also cover all stages of breast reconstruction after mastectomy.
+Beverly Hills breast reconstruction techniques have improved dramatically over the past decade, and breast cancer advocacy and awareness have led to the coverage of breast reconstruction procedures by the majority of health insurance companies.
+The Federal Women’s Health and Cancer Rights Act of 1998 mandates that health insurance also covers all stages of breast reconstruction after mastectomy.
 Research has shown that reconstructive breast surgery can have a positive emotional and psychological impact on breast cancer survivors, and can provide a sense of closure to the traumatic experience of battling breast cancer.

 As a result of advances in reconstructive surgical technology and techniques, there are many options available for breast reconstruction procedures; however, the three primary reconstructive methods involve using artificial breast implants, the patient’s own body tissue (autologous tissue), or a combination of the two techniques.
 During your complimentary initial consultation, Dr. Gabbay will conduct a thorough medical evaluation and listen carefully to your reconstructive surgery goals before creating a customized treatment plan for your breast reconstruction surgery.